 - serving a sentence for another criminal offense, or

-6. What happens if I break my probation in California?
+6. What happens if I break my probation?

-If you violate your probationary terms in California, the court will hold a probation revocation hearing.
-This is like a mini-trial where the judge will determine if you did indeed break probation, and if so, whether to either:
+If you allegedly violate your probationary terms in California, the court will hold a probation revocation hearing.
+This is like a mini-trial where the judge will decide if you are in violation.
+The judge can then either:

 - reinstate your probation under its original terms,